 - The temples.
-From the multi-coloured Batu Caves to the incredibly instagrammable Thean Hou Chinese temple, you can find many great temples around the city to visit plus, of course mosques like the very famous (and exquisitely beautiful) Jamek Mosque.
+From the multi-coloured Batu Caves to the incredibly instagrammable Thean Hou Chinese temple, you can find many iconic landmarks around the city to visit plus, of course mosques like the very famous (and exquisitely beautiful) Jamek Mosque.

 - Lastly, it’s super convenient.
 As the regional hub for no frills provider, Air Asia, Kuala Lumpur is an affordable stop and a great place to then ‘jump off’ from into another Asian city or, like us, to travel up into the rest of Malaysia.